WebOrigami/docs/src/content/language/tutorial.md

 ## Defining the team data

 Data in Origami projects can come from pretty much anything.
-This sample project stores the data for your team members in a file format called YAML, but it could just as easily use JSON, another data file format, or data sitting on a server.
+This sample project stores the data for your team members in a file format called YAML, but it could just as easily use another format called JSON, or some other data file format, or data sitting on a server.

 <span class="tutorialStep"></span> Open the team data file in `src/teamData.yaml`: